albanafmeti/tabvuelar-example-proj/README.md

 # Example project
 It's an example project using tabvuelar package.
-Laravel 5.5 + Vue.js 2
+Laravel 5.5 and Vue.js 2

-Inside resources/assets/js you will find the javascript.
+Inside resources/assets/js you will find the javascript (Vue staff).

 Run `npm install` to install the dependencies.